tinylog-org/tinylog/contributing.md

 ## Commits

 When committing to tinylog, the subject line of the commit message should start with a verb, not end with any punctuation, and be no longer than 72 characters.
 If a more detailed message description is useful, it can be put after the subject line, separated by a blank line.
-For the optional detailed message description, there is no line length limit and it may contain one or more sentences.
+For the optional detailed message description, there is no line length limit, and it may contain one or more sentences.
 The associated issue or pull request can either be in parentheses at the end of the subject line or be part of the description body.

 Good examples for commit messages: